gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-viewer-gij-self-managed.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        Users may combine search text by repository ID, task ID, parent task ID and name – in one field.
+        Search text criteria can be combined by repository ID, task ID, parent task ID and name – in one field.
     </div>
     </div>
 </div>